kpannoni/sem-mitos/README.md

 4. Flag and remove any tiles with less than 2 mitochondria
 5. Normalize the metrics of interest to the average of the control (Cre -) mice
 6. Calculate animal, section, tile and group averages and save the data as separate CSV files
-7. Create violin plots and run two-way ANOVAs with sidak post hoc on each metric of interest
+7. Create violin plots comparing layer and genotype each metric of interest
 8. Create correlation plots of mitochondria count versus total mitochondria area per 100 &micro;m<sup>2</sup> for each layer and each genotype
 9. Compare mitochondrial size and count across layers and genotype with a hierarchical statistical bootstrap